 By Christopher C. Dykes

-Chris Dykes is currently a reference/research librarian at the University of Houston Law Center’s O’Quinn Law Library.
+Chris Dykes is currently the Head of Public Services at the University of Houston Law Center’s O’Quinn Law Library.
 He received his Juris-Doctor from the University of Baltimore School of Law and LL.M. in Taxation from Villanova University School of Law.
 He also holds a B.A. in Political Science and M.S. in Information Sciences from The University of Tennessee.

 Table of Contents